tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [WRONG] Fluid-related trauma
 [WRONG] Soft-tissue trauma

+# ~Question 30
+A patient with a pneumothorax would have which of the following?

+[WRONG] Some breath sounds in the affected lung field [RIGHT] Distant or absent breath sounds in the affected lung field [WRONG] Stridor in the unaffected lung field
+[WRONG] Dullness to percussion

 # History and Physical
 In primary spontaneous pneumothorax, the patient is minimally symptomatic as otherwise healthy individuals tolerate physiologic consequences well.
 The most common symptoms are chest pain and shortness of breath.
 The chest pain is pleuritic, sharp, severe, and radiates to the ipsilateral (opposite) shoulder.
 In SSP, dyspnea is more severe because of decreased underlying lung reserve.